Gregory II of Naples

 Gregory II was the Duke of Naples from 766 to his death in 794.

 He was the eldest son of Stephen II, who augmented his power against his Byzantine suzerains and then abdicated to a monastery, leaving Naples to his son.
 Stephen had unified the civil, military, and religious authority in the hands of the duke and this unified governing structure he handed down to his son, who gratefully maintained it.

-Gregory was succeeded by another descendant of Stephen, Theophylactus II.
+Gregory was succeeded by another descendant of Stephen, Theophylactus II of Naples.